Turn Your Yard Into a Food Oasis with Backyard Farming

-Really, Your Backyard Is Fine
+Really, Your Backyard is Fine

 One of the larger concerns most people have about backyard farming is the size of their yard.
 They wonder if it’s actually possible to grow enough food to make back yard farming worth the effort.
 The answer is, “Yes!”
 More and more people are becoming creative about how to grow a huge amount of food in a small space.
 Planning an edible landscape is doable for most people, as detailed in this article.